 The good news is that you don't have to eat your way through these best Parisian macarons all in one go!
 For more on how we eat 'avec modération', read this article, 5 Ways to eat like the French.

 Keep macarons stored in the fridge for up to 4 days.
 Although many patisseries say consume within 4 days, I have often kept them 5-6 days and they're still great.
-Just check with each boutique when buying.
+Ensure to check with each boutique when buying, as some may freeze them.

-To enjoy them at their best, take them out of the fridge 15 to 20 minutes prior to serving to appreciate their full flavours.
+To enjoy them at their best, take them out of the fridge 15 to 20 minutes prior to serving.
+Like homemade macarons, this way we can appreciate their full flavours.

 This post was first published 27 May 2012 but is now completely updated